nadirs/harerga/posts/applicative-transformers.md

 **Note:**
 GHC extension `-XKindSignatures` lets you constrain *IdentityT*'s type parameter `f` to that kind (i.e. the kind required to create Functor and Applicative instances).

-Now, this was just an exercise to ensure I understood what I was actually putting together (keep reading, it's going to be no timebefore I realize I didn't really understand what's going on).
+Now, this was just an exercise to ensure I understood what I was actually putting together (keep reading, it's going to be no time before I realize I didn't really understand what's going on).
 GHC has another extension, named `-XGeneralizedNewtypeDeriving` that allows you to avoid the *chore* of writing by hand type class instances that could be inferred by the compiler.
 So the previous snippet becomes:

 ```haskell
 {-# OPTIONS_GHC -Wall #-}